Mantuitorul/mirekculos/README.md

 pipeline = Pipeline(config=config)
 ```

-## Examples
+## Requirements

-See `pipeline_heygen_voice.py` for a full working example.
+- Python 3.8+
+- API keys for:
+  - HeyGen (for avatar generation)
+  - OpenAI (for ChatGPT integration)
+  - Pexels (for B-roll footage)
+  - ElevenLabs (for TTS if using ElevenLabs)

-## Development
+## Extending the Pipeline

 To extend the pipeline:

 1. Add new functionality to the relevant module (text, video, audio)
 2. Update the Pipeline class to use your new functionality
-3. Add tests for your new functionality
+3. Add tests for your new functionality (if applicable)

-### Adding New AI Providers

-To add a new AI provider:

-1. Create a new client in the appropriate module
-2. Implement required methods for integration
-3. Update the Pipeline class to conditionally use your provider

-### Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+## License

+This project is licensed under a custom license - see the LICENSE file for details.